BNSF Railway: Acquisition by Berkshire Hathaway

 The Burlington Northern Santa Fe Corporation was incorporated in 1993 to facilitate the merger of Burlington Northern, Incorporated, parent of the Burlington Northern Railroad, and Santa Fe Pacific Corporation, which owned the Atchison, Topeka and Santa Fe Railway (Santa Fe).
 The corporate merger was consummated on September 22, 1995, at which point shareholders of the previous companies became shareholders of BNSF and the two companies became wholly owned subsidiaries of BNSF.
 In December 1996, the two holding companies and two railroads were formally merged, and in January 1998 the remaining intermediate holding company was folded into the railroad.

-Robert D. Krebs of Santa Fe Pacific was president of BNSF from the merger until 1999, chief executive from the merger until 2000, and chairman from 1997 until 2002.
+Robert Krebs of Santa Fe Pacific was president of BNSF from the merger until 1999, chief executive from the merger until 2000, and chairman from 1997 until 2002.
 He was succeeded in all three positions by Matthew K. Rose.

 On November 3, 2009, Berkshire Hathaway made a $26 billion offer to buy the remaining 77.4% of Burlington Northern Santa Fe Corporation it did not already own, valuing the purchase at $34 billion.
-The deal, which including Berkshire's previous investment and the assumption of $10 billion in Burlington Northern debt brings the total value to $44 billion.
+The deal, including Berkshire's previous investment and the assumption of $10 billion in Burlington Northern debt, brings the total value to $44 billion.
 Consummated February 12, 2010, it is the largest acquisition in Berkshire Hathaway's history.

 The deal was structured so that the Burlington Northern Santa Fe Corporation would merge with and into R Acquisition Company, LLC, an indirect, wholly owned subsidiary of Berkshire Hathaway.
-The deal closed on February 12, 2010, and at the same time, the now merged company changed its name to Burlington Northern Santa Fe, LLC that remains an indirect, wholly owned subsidiary of Berkshire Hathaway.
+The deal closed on February 12, 2010, and at the same time, the now merged company changed its name to Burlington Northern Santa Fe, LLC.
+It remains an indirect, wholly owned subsidiary of Berkshire Hathaway.

+Acquisition of Montana Rail Link

+In January 2022, BNSF agreed to purchase Montana Rail Link, a private company, for $2 billion, through an "early lease termination".
+The return to BNSF control required the approval of the Surface Transportation Board, which was approved on March 8, 2023.
+The railroad had over 900 mi of track, and served 100 stations.
+The main classification yard was in Laurel, Montana, with smaller yards in Missoula, Billings, Bozeman and Helena.

+BNSF took over MRL operations on January 1, 2024.
+This absorbed the MRL into BNSF, integrating MRL operations, technology and personnel.
+All 1,200 employees were offered employment with BNSF.